 One more important thing about the above code is the keyword “assign”.
 The assign keyword is used to create combinational circuits.
 Whatever written in the right side of equal sign in the statement will be evaluated and the result will be assigned to the entity on the left side and this happens asynchronously.
 As soon as any changes happen on the right side, the result will be reflected on the left side.
 If you find it difficult to understand this, you may want to read a little about combinational digital circuits.

 Now that we have a piece of code, we may want to simulate the code to see if it is working as expected.
-Simulation, in a broad sense, is the process giving some known input and generating the corresponding output.
-The output is expected to be dependent on both the input and the behaviour of the module under test.
+Simulation, in a broad sense, is the process of giving some known input and generating the corresponding output.
+The output is expected to be dependent on both the input and the behavior of the module under test.
 When the output is verified against expected output, it is called verification.
 There are many tools available for simulation and verification.
 Here we will be using iSim (part of Xilinx ISE Webpack) for simulation and waveform inspection.